Helping People in Chicago Get the Insurance Benefits They Deserve

 Providing Critical Advice and Counsel to Policyholders

 Insurance contracts are complex agreements drafted by insurance companies.
-Because these agreements are so technical in nature, it can be extraordinarily difficult for individuals to fully understand policy limitations and exclusions without the advice of an experienced attorney.
+Because these agreements are so technical, it can be extraordinarily difficult for individuals to fully understand policy limitations and exclusions without the advice of an experienced attorney.

-Every Chicago insurance attorney at Bryant Legal Group PC have vast experience interpreting the complicated clauses and provisions included in insurance contracts.
+Every Chicago insurance attorney at Bryant Legal Group has vast experience interpreting the complicated clauses and provisions included in insurance contracts.
 We speak the language of the insurance industry and know how to help our clients avoid potential pitfalls that may be buried deep within an insurance contract.
-We also have the experience and knowledge base to assist insureds who are filing, appealing and/or litigating claims in Chicago and throughout the country.
+We also have the experience and knowledge base to assist insureds who are filing, appealing, and litigating claims in Chicago and throughout the country.

-With our broad reach in the marketplace, we are able to resolve some of these claims without litigation.
-However, due to the significant financial exposure claims pose to insurance companies and opposing interpretations of case law or the facts, we prepare every case for the downstream possibility of litigation.
+With our broad reach in the marketplace, we can resolve some of these claims without litigation.
+However, due to the significant financial exposure claims pose to insurance companies and opposing interpretations of case law or the facts, we prepare every case for the possibility of litigation.

-Generally speaking, civil litigation — in the insurance dispute context and otherwise, such as in a personal injury dispute — can be time-consuming, emotionally frustrating, expensive, and in some cases, quite disruptive.
+Generally speaking, civil litigation can be time-consuming, emotionally frustrating, expensive, and in some cases, quite disruptive.
 Civil litigation is also public.
-Simply put, the details of your dispute including the medical information related to your disability claim will be disclosed and available for public access.
-Insureds who are concerned about their privacy may therefore prefer to resolve their dispute before the case proceeds to trial.
+The details of your dispute, including the medical information related to your disability claim, will be disclosed and available for public access.
+Insureds who are concerned about their privacy may prefer to resolve their dispute before the case proceeds to trial.

-At Bryant Legal Group PC, we approach insurance disputes comprehensively and aggressively.
+At Bryant Legal Group, we approach insurance disputes comprehensively and aggressively.
 We believe that by thoroughly preparing for the possibility of trial litigation, we put our clients in an advantageous position during early negotiations.
-Insurance companies also want to avoid the negatives of trial litigation, and as such, if they see that you are well-prepared for trial and that you have strong arguments supporting your claims, they are more likely to award you benefits (or negotiate some other favorable settlement).
+Insurance companies also want to avoid the negatives of trial litigation.
+As such, if they see that you are well-prepared for trial and that you have strong arguments supporting your claims, they are more likely to award you benefits or negotiate some other favorable settlement.

 Consistent and comprehensive advocacy is part of our DNA as a law firm.
 For example, we work with experts — medical, vocational, and others — to evaluate your benefits claim and determine best-fit strategies that are most likely to help your case.

-In the event that litigation is necessary, our Chicago insurance law firm will work to make the experience more palatable — we understand that clients have different goals and budget limitations, so we offer flexible fee arrangements that are personalized to suit the needs and preferences of each client.
+If litigation is necessary, our Chicago insurance law firm will work to make the experience more palatable.
+We understand that clients have different goals and budget limitations, so we offer flexible fee arrangements that are personalized to suit the needs and preferences of each client.

 Wrongful Denials and Insurer Strategies

-In general, insurers — whether in the context of life insurance, disability insurance, health insurance or others — employ certain strategies in order to avoid having to payout benefits, even when the claim seems (upon first impression) to be legitimate.
+In general, insurers, whether in the context of life insurance, disability insurance, or health insurance, employ strategies to avoid having to pay out benefits, even when the claim seems (upon first impression) to be legitimate.
 This is a common problem, especially in situations involving a significant amount of potential benefits, such as a life insurance payout or a disability insurance payout where the insured is a high-earning professional.

-With complex insurance disputes that involve bad faith claims and the wrongful denial of benefits, we encourage you to get in touch with a qualified Chicago insurance law firm for assistance.
-Firms with specialized insurance dispute experience, such as Bryant Legal Group PC, are capable of effectively navigating these complex disputes on your behalf.
+If you have a complex insurance dispute that involves bad faith claims and the wrongful denial of benefits, we encourage you to get in touch with a qualified Chicago insurance law firm for assistance.
+Firms with specialized insurance dispute experience, such as Bryant Legal Group, are capable of effectively navigating these complex disputes on your behalf.

-On What Basis Do Insurers Justify Their Denial of Benefits?
+How Do Insurance Companies Justify a Denial of Benefits?

-Insurers may deny benefits — life insurance, disability, health, etc. — for a number of different reasons.
-Consider the following.
+Insurers may deny benefits, such as life insurance, disability, and health, for a number of different reasons.

 Insurers may refuse to payout benefits (and may revoke coverage) if the policy at issue has lapsed due to a failure to make premium payments.
 Importantly, however, insurers have a duty to formally notify policyholders of missed premium payments so that the mistake can be corrected before the policy lapses.
 Policyholders usually have a 30-day grace period (for making the payment at issue).